KibromBerihu/ai4elife/readme.md

 ### 💁️  Useful resources

-- The detailed step by step for preprocessing, dataset split into training and validation cohorts and visulization of results are demonstrated in the jupter_notebook_step_by_step_illustration.jpeg.
+- The detailed step by step for preprocessing, dataset split into training and validation cohorts and visualization of results are demonstrated in the jupyter_notebook_step_by_step_illustration.jpeg.

 ### 🙏 Acknowledgment
 We thank you [the reader].